cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 ### The Team

-* Yao-hsin Chen, studying blockchain from 2016, is one of the organizer of Taipei Ethereum Meetup.
+* Yao-hsin Chen, who began to study blockchain from 2016, is one of the organizer of Taipei Ethereum Meetup.
 He co-founded the SOLA Technology and was the CEO until the end of 2020, in which he applied blockchain to solar monitoring and management.
 He forms the CryptoLab Team from this year, and is now a Polkadot/Kusama node operator.

 * Yu-kai Tseng, who has 9-year experience on developing Industrial Ethernet Network Management System, is now freelancer.
 He is expert in distributed network service design and development and began to work on the first version of CryptoLab in 2021.

 * Kin, who has 15-year experience on UI/UX.
-He is expert in 使用者體驗流程和網站整體設計規範.
+He is expert in user experience and website design guidelines.
+He worked for language learning, gaming, government and tourism industry.
-15年UI/UX設計經驗，曾負責多項國內外大型企業網站流程/交互/應用設計，所經歷產業有語文線上學習/遊戲開發/政府機構與觀光旅遊產業。

 * Jack, who began to work in blockchain technology from 2017.
 He joined SOLA Technology from 2018, in which he is a full-stack developer.
 He developed applications which combined blockchain with solar monitoring and management.